TagBot — audio waveform logo

 Read-only until you confirm

-The tagger operates in preview mode by default.
+The tagger is in preview mode by default.
 You explicitly approve before any tags are written.
 No surprises.

 HISTORY